-To add activities, drag and drop them from the component palette to a "+" block on the canvas:
+To add an activity to a new operation, drag and drop it from the component palette to the component block on the canvas:

 Then double-click on the activity on the canvas or right-click it and select View/Edit to configure it as described for each specific activity under Connectors:

-To add additional activities, drag them from the component palette to a "+" block on the canvas, which appears upon hovering to the left or right of an existing block.
+To add additional activities, drag them from the component palette to an existing operation on the canvas.
 A common configuration is to configure one activity as the source of data, and a second activity to its right as the target of data.

 Add and Configure Transformations or Scripts